bjornarveie/HPX_project/README.md

-# HPX
+# Evaluate Parallelism/Concurrency Concepts for C++ offered by HPX for Scientific Computing

-### Evaluate Parallelism/Concurrency Concepts for C++ offered by HPX for Scientific Computing
+## TODO list:

-1. Understand concepts in 1D_Stencil example (https://github.com/STEllAR-GROUP/hpx/tree/master/examples/1d_stencil)
+[] Understand concepts in 1D_Stencil example (https://github.com/STEllAR-GROUP/hpx/tree/master/examples/1d_stencil)
-2. Run 1D_Stencil example, and benchmark.
+[] Run 1D_Stencil example, and benchmark.
-3. Understand concepts used in 2D_Stencil example (https://github.com/STEllAR-GROUP/tutorials/tree/master/examples/02_stencil)
+[] Understand concepts used in 2D_Stencil example (https://github.com/STEllAR-GROUP/tutorials/tree/master/examples/02_stencil)
-4. Run 2D_Stencil example, and benchmark.
+[] Run 2D_Stencil example, and benchmark.
-5. 2D_Stencil example is not partitioned "wisely" but "for educational purposes" -> think of how to improve this example in that respect
+[] 2D_Stencil example is not partitioned "wisely" but "for educational purposes" -> think of how to improve this example in that respect
-6. Implement and Benchmark improved 2D_Stencil
+[] Implement and Benchmark improved 2D_Stencil

-Keywords:
+## Important concepts

 - Asynchronous Many-Task (AMT)
   - Programming model which sets out to cope with and overcome these challenges: